bostonphp/PHP-Beginners-Book/main/preface.markdown

 Look to the section on how to install PHP on your computer.

-### About the author
+### Who wrote this book?
-Michael Bourque is the organizer of [Boston PHP](http://www.bostonphp.org), the largest and most active PHP community in the world.
-He is passionate at teaching and mentoring folks on using open source technology to take their passion, ideas, and creativity, and turn it into something great.
+This book is a collaborative effort by the generous members of Boston PHP.
+Boston PHP is the largest and most active PHP community in the world.
+We are passionate at teaching and mentoring folks on using open source technology to take their passion, ideas, and creativity, and turn it into something great.

-Michael taught himself to program when he was 13 years old.
-He bought a used Radio Shack TRS-80 computer, turned it on, and started to hack.
-Through the years he has taught himself Basic, Assembly, Java, C, C++, Perl, and PHP.